yash-b18/Python-Bootcamp/README.md

 Under day1Challenge folder, there is a python file called weather_app.py.
 This file takes a city as paramater.
 If a city name has spaces, please use quotations. <br><br>
 Example way to run python file: <br>
-python weather_app.py "New York"
+`python weather_app.py` "New York"

 ### Day 2 Challenge Instructions

-Under day2Challenge folder, there is a pythol file called streamlit_app.py.
-Run file in your virtual environment with the following command: <br>
+Under day2Challenge folder, there is a pythol file called streamlit_app.py. <br>Run file in your virtual environment with the following command: <br>
 `streamlit run streamlit_app.py` <br><br>

 A browser window will display.
 User input can be given on the sidebar.
-Weather of any city can be checked with up to 5 days of temperature forecast. <br>
+Weather of any city can be checked with up to 5 days of temperature forecast. <br><br>
 <b>Note:</b> Make sure to install dependencies from `requirements.txt` file